linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 </div>

 <p style="font-family:courier;"><i>
-<br><br>Statements from his live-in girlfriend were contradictory as well when compared to actions.
-Did anyone truly know Stephen Paddock? <br><br>
+<br><br>Statements from Paddock's live-in girlfriend were contradictory as well when compared to his actions.
+Everyone painted Paddock as a guy who kept to himself.
+They all seem genuinely surprised. <br><br>
 "I knew Stephen Paddock as a kind, caring, quiet man," Marilou Danley said in a statement read by her attorney.
-"He never said anything to me or took any action that I was aware of that I understood in any way to be a warning that something horrible like this would happen.”
+"He never said anything to me or took any action that I was aware of that I understood in any way to be a warning that something horrible like this would happen.”<br><br>

 </i></p>

 <div class="image">